Frequently Asked Questions

 Your physician may recommend that your child be evaluated for possible autism, and that’s where As You Are can help.

 To schedule your visit, start here.
-We will guide you through the process in order to schedule your three virtual appointments with the As You Are team of physicians.
+We will guide you through the process in order to schedule your three virtual appointments with the As You Are team of physicians. *Depending on the needs of the child, additional appointments may be required.

 As You Are is designed specifically to help families schedule appointments quickly, drastically reducing the time-to-diagnosis.
 With As You Are’s process that transcends geographic barriers, children as young as 16 months can receive timely and high-quality care in order to start the appropriate services for building the skills they need to thrive.